ityonemo/realbook/README.md

 ## Feature Roadmap

+`0.2.0` represents the first release which has been tested in a real-world deployment scenario.

+`0.3.0` will add extra guards and protections, including optional typing on variables.

-Warning:  This system is not guaranteed to be tested in a real deployment until release `0.2.0`.
-It's also not certain if the designed strategy is reasonable or useful.
-The API will be guaranteed to be stabilized by `0.5.0`, at which point the following features will be guaranteed:
+The API will be stabilized by `0.5.0`, at which point the following features will be tested:

-- tested in a concurrent deployment scenario
+- rigorously tested in a concurrent deployment scenario
-- being used to deploy an in-prod system
 - being used as a sidecar system via distributed erlang:
   - a separate erlang VM is spawned which contains the realbook modules this VM can be thrown away, which clears the resources for those